 In Kodály teaching, these games help with important teaching concepts.
 In the song, “We are Dancing in the Forest”, students can practice sol, mi, and la.
 They can practice the rhythms of ti-ti (two eighth notes) and ta (a quarter note).
-They can learn to read music and can play these songs on the recorder or on the ukulele.
+They can learn to read music and can play these songs on the recorder or the ukulele.

 We play this game by having my person of the day choose a helper.
-He or she are the wolves (I like using two to make the game go faster).
+He or she is the wolf (I like using two to make the game go faster).
 They stand on one side of the room in my designated wolf den.
 The other students sing and dance while singing the song until the “wolf are you coming?” part.
 They then stop and cup their hands around their mouth while singing.

 The wolves then either sing, “yes, we are coming” or “no, we’re not coming”.
 If they sing, “no we’re not coming”, the other students sing back, “why aren’t you coming?”.
 The wolves then sing back a reason.
 It might be, “we are brushing our teeth” or “we are cooking dinner”.
 If they say yes, then they both tag the students.
 When students are tagged, they go lay down in the wolf’s den.
 I also make the rule that if they run into the wolf’s den, they are automatically dead, to keep the kids who are dead safe.
 The game ends when all of the kids are “dead”.
 I like to remind the “dead” kids in my best “Disney pirate” voice that “Dead men tell no tales” because they can’t talk.